terales/socatar/CONTRIBUTING.md

 [We are using AVA](https://github.com/avajs/ava) for tests.

-If you need any help with creting tests or implementing a feature than commit your current code as `WIP …` and ask a question in the pull request.
+If you need any help with creating tests or implementing a feature than commit your current code as `WIP …` and ask a question in the pull request.

 ### Set up a development environment

 The only system requirement is Node.js.
 You don't need anything else installed to start contributing.

-It's okay if it's your first Node.js project, just ask for setup help in the issue you are trying to implement.
+It's okay if it's your first Node.js project, just ask for setup help on the issue you are trying to implement.

 * Check Node.js version in `/package.json` engines section.
-We are using a default `npm` which comes with Node.js release.
+We are using a default `npm` which comes with the Node.js release.
 * Clone the project from GitHub
 * Copy `/.env-template` to `/.env` and fill it with credentials following links there
 * Run `npm install` to download all project dependencies